 If you have high blood pressure, it’s important to take action and get it controlled.
 Your doctor may prescribe medication and suggest healthy lifestyle changes such as getting more exercise, drinking less alcohol and losing weight.

-There are several diets including the DASH diet and Mediterranean diet that may be helpful, alongside choosing healthy fats (nuts, seeds, avocados, olive oil) and using salt replacements, says Associate Professor Zaman.
-“You also need to stop smoking,” she adds.
+Following a heart-healthy eating pattern or the DASH diet may be helpful, alongside eating good sources of healthy fats (such as nuts, seeds, avocados, olive oil) and using salt replacements, says Associate Professor Zaman. “[If you smoke,] you also need to stop smoking,” she adds.
 “It’s a big driver of high blood pressure.”

-So if you’re due for your next blood pressure check or you can’t remember when it was last checked, what are you waiting for?
+So if you’re due for your next blood pressure check or heart health check, what are you waiting for?
 Women’s Health Week is the perfect time to focus on these lifesaving health checks.
 It really is as simple as rolling up your sleeve.

 All reasonable steps have been taken to ensure the information created by Jean Hailes Foundation, and published on this website is accurate as at the time of its creation.